-This is where therapy and counselling comes in.
+This is where therapy and addiction counselling comes in.

-Therapy is a huge part of recovery from addiction, and almost all addiction treatment options will include some form of therapy.
+Therapy is a huge part of recovery from addiction, and almost all addiction treatment services will include some form of therapy.

 Addiction is not just something that impacts the body, so no matter how successful a physical detox is, treatment for the brain will also have to be undergone.

 The details of your treatment plan will largely be decided by the earlier tests and assessments you experience during the admissions process.